MixedEmotions/up_emotions_audio/README.md

     Linux: curl -v -H "Content-Type:multipart/form-data" --user meuser -i -X POST -F 'file=@./sample.wav' http://localhost:8888/er/aer/upload

 Moreover, this repository handles the fusion of audio and video outputs.
+Run this command to fuse the results of audio and video outpus: wget "localhost:8080/er/general/fuse?video=`cat json_video_plain.txt`&audio=`cat json_audio_plain.txt`" In which the files should have the following entities.
+Note: keep ':time=start,end' in the "@id" section.

     See http://localhost:8888/er/general for more information